PsCustomObject/PsCustomObject.github.io/_posts/2021-06-02-Setup-Internal-PowerShell-Repository.md

 This guide should set you in the right path for configuring your own internal PowerShell module repository but this is just the tip of the iceberg.

 In the next articles I will explain how to register a repository and push modules to it.

+## GitHub Link

+I have created a GitHub repository where I've posted both the package and the full Visual Studio Solution so you can simply download the files and be up and running in no time.

+- [This is the direct link to the application files](https://github.com/PsCustomObject/Nuget-PowerShell-Repository/tree/main/NuGetRepository/NuGetRepository) that you can simply copy over to IIS
+- [This is the link to the base repository](https://github.com/PsCustomObject/Nuget-PowerShell-Repository) containing readme, changelog etc.

+I will keep this repository up to date when new versions of NuGet are released.